 Setting Up Email Priority in Outlook 2016

-If you are one who is using Outlook from the past few years, your inbox would be filled with lots of important and unimportant emails.
-It’d be very hard to sort these messages until you have set up priority levels for them.
+If you have been using Outlook for the past few years, your inbox will be filled with many essential and unimportant emails.
+It’d be tough to sort these messages until you set up priority levels.

 mail1

-While creating a new email, you can see some options under tabs menu saying High Importance and Low Importance.
+While creating a new email, you can see some options under the tabs menu: High Importance and Low Importance.
 Choose an option from these two for setting a corresponding priority to the email you’re sending.

 mail2

-Click on the dropdown arrow in Tags menu for more advanced settings in email priority.
-Here in Settings, you can set the default priority level of emails.
+Click on the dropdown arrow in the Tags menu for more advanced settings in email priority.
+In Settings, you can set the default priority level of emails.
 By default, it’ll be normal.
-You can also set sensitivity levels of your emails in levels such as Normal, Confidential, Private and Personal.
+You can also set sensitivity levels of your emails in Normal, Confidential, Private, and Personal.

 mail3